camerose/camerose.github.io/_posts/2019-07-19-networking-event-at-plaid.md

 author: Camille Merz
 categories: tech
 ---
-# Women in Tech: Growing Your Career (Networking Event at Plaid HQ)
 This week I attended a panel and networking event at Plaid HQ in San Francisco entitled “Women in Tech: Growing Your Career”.
 I’ve been trying to attend as many of these networking and career building events as possible this summer.
 I think the inclination comes partially from not wanting to get stuck in the fast turnover cycle that is so common for